julzaza/wildwitchherbs/_posts/2026-01-18-balkan-spring-herbal-rites.md

 They existed **alongside Christianity**, blending saint days with older seasonal rites.

 ### Did men participate?
 Rarely.
 Most spring herbal rites were preserved and practiced by women.
-Learn why sometimes men were excluded here: **[Witchy Herbs Restricted For Men](/forbidden-herbs-for-men/)**.
+Learn **[Why Sometimes Men Were Excluded From Using Certain Herbs](/forbidden-herbs-for-men/)**.

 ---